Alisson the latest Liverpool star to sign new deal as goalkeeper signs on through 2027

 Liverpool goalkeeper Alisson Becker has signed a new contract which will keep him at Anfield until 2027.

-The Brazilian becomes the latest Reds start to commit his long-term future to the club, following in the footsteps of Trent Alexander-Arnold and compatriot Fabinho, who signed a five-year deal earlier this week.
+The Brazilian becomes the latest Reds star to commit his long-term future to the club, following in the footsteps of Trent Alexander-Arnold and compatriot Fabinho, who signed a five-year deal earlier this week.

 Alisson has signed a six-year contract which will make him one of Liverpool's highest earners, reward for his superb performances since joining from Roma in 2018.